bvarner/varnerized_ant_cpcbm/README.md

 * Linear rails.
 Experience from building 3d printers told me this was worth it.

 ## Varnerizations
+1. Created a parametric (parameterized) reimplemenation of the bridge & head in Fusion 360.
+Fusion Archive and STEP export included.
-1. 8MM Linear Rods & LM8UU linear bearings.
+2. 8MM Linear Rods & LM8UU linear bearings.
     * Sacrificed 4mm of Y axis travel to allow for wall thicknesses to be reasonable with 15mm bores.
     * Added 1mm to the height to the left-right bridge and center bridge, added 1mm separation betweeen centers of the x-axis rails.
-2. Bridge Core is now One Piece.
+3. Bridge Core is now One Piece.
     * Captive M3 Hex Nuts allow the use of (3) M3x30 and (3) M3x40 screws instead of the original BOM spec for (3) M3 threaded rods cut to length.
     * Linear bearing holes are _barely_ oversized, allowing for the M3x30 screws to act as compression mechanisms to hold the bearings.
     * Expansion / Compression cut for linear bearings.
 M3 screws holding together the bridge act as compression points to hold the bearings snug.
-3. Use of sub-mini microswitches for limit-switches.
+4. Use of sub-mini microswitches for limit-switches.
 No need to purchase specific orientation limit switch modules, especially when the connections to the grbl board aren't making use of a pull resistors.
 5. NEMA17 Stepper Motors
     * COREXY Mounts based upon [this design on Thingiverse](https://www.thingiverse.com/thing:3590519)
     * Reinforced COREXY mounts, added extra connection point to vertical support.
 Eliminates the need for the secondary retainer.